 Here’s your bonus!
 Please keep in mind this is not the final—it hasn’t been meticulously edited, and the content might change slightly before it’s published in the final book.
-Crest of the Thanes is scheduled to release late summer!
+Crest of the Thanes is scheduled to release in 2019!

 There are a great many dangerous creatures in the world—dragons, wraiths, and human-eating amphibians just to name a few, but I’ve never run into anything, and I do mean anything, that’s more likely to do me in than a pair of brown-haired boys with their father’s charm and a heaping dash of my sass.